 “It was an amazing moment, not only because of the impressive size of the Panamax ship, but because of how this improvement will benefit our community,” DeAngelo said.
 “One of the reasons this is a great place to live is because of accessibility to the large number of goods that enter through this port system.
 This ensures that these ports will continue to thrive as these larger ships become a standard mode of shipping.”

-All Bayonne Bridge traffic currently uses the roadway that will eventually become the northbound span, while construction continues on a second span that will accommodate southbound traffic.
-Completion of the Bayonne Bridge Navigational Clearance Project is targeted for mid-2019.
+All Bayonne Bridge traffic used the northbound span roadway that will eventually become the northbound span, while construction continued on the second span that will accommodate southbound traffic.

 The T. Roosevelt nears its passage underneath the raised Bayonne Bridge.

 The navigational clearance milestone for raising of the Bayonne Bridge has been honored as the best overall engineering achievement in 2017 by the American Council of Engineering Companies (ACEC).